PolyRocketMatt/Delegate/README.md

 <h1 align="center">Delegate</h1>

-Delegate is a simple yet powerful command delegation framework for Bukkit/Spigot/Paper plugins.
+Delegate is a general-purpose command framework specifically designed for different Minecraft server platforms.
-It allows for the creation, management and execution of commands.
+Developers can use this framework, designed with fluent interfaces in mind to automatically parse commands, resolve contexts and execute actions.

 ## Why choose Delegate?

 In the past, many command frameworks have been created for various Minecraft server implementations.
-Personally, I felt like most of these weren't exactly what I was personally looking for.
-These command frameworks where either lacking features or becoming convoluted very quickly, or simply didn't support enough platforms.
+Personally, I felt like most of these weren't exactly what I was looking for.
+These command frameworks where either lacking features, became convoluted very quickly, or simply didn't support enough platforms.

 Delegate mitigates these problems by allowing the creation of simple commands, but also allows for the creation of complex commands with subcommands, tab completion, brigadier support and more.
 Unlike most command frameworks, at it's core Delegate does not use annotation based command creation (it is however possible to use annotations).
-Furthermore, Delegate is available for pretty much every major Minecraft server implementation.
+Furthermore, Delegate is available for every major Minecraft server implementation.
+If your implementation is not supported, it is possible to implement the framework for your platform in minimal time.

 ## Features

-- Simple yet powerful command creation
+- Simple and powerful command creation/execution
 - Autonomous command handling
 - Platform-agnostic ([Supported Platforms](#supported-platforms))
 - Brigadier integration